CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: Yep, I agree, thanks for reminding me, this is a workshop after all.
 In the next few episodes, we will experience refactoring in practice.
-We will start by presenting a significant code sample, then we will discuss the code smells and clean up the mess using refactoring techniques.
+We will start by presenting a significant code sample.
+Then we will discuss the code smells and clean up the mess using refactoring techniques.

 1. I: It will be a lot of fun.
 So, stay with us.
 See you in the next episode.